An Introduction to CDL Training

 What Is CDL Training?

 Commercial driver training teaches prospective students the basic knowledge and skills needed to obtain a class A, B, or C commercial driver's license.
-While the exact format of each school will differ, you can expect most accredited schools to consist of:
+While the exact format of each federally-approved school will differ, you can expect most accredited schools to consist of:

 - Classroom instruction.